Details about map content are available here Click on the map dots to view record details.

 Streambank lupine is a native coastal lupine species found in North America along the Pacific Coast, from California north to southwestern British Columbia (USDA 2010).
 It is found in disturbed sandy-gravelly sites at lower elevations (lowland zone in BC) (Douglas et al. 1998; Hitchcock and Cronquist 1973; Riggins and Sholars 1993; Sholars 2009 pers. comm.), including gravelly prairies, riverbanks and open woods (Hitchcock and Cronquist 1973).
 It was first reported from British Columbia in 1926, where it was collected by Anderson along the lower Sooke River on Vancouver Island.
-Additional populations have since been found in the Lower Mainland, in Coquitlam, Delta, Richmond and Surrey.
-The main identification characters of this species include occurrence at low elevations in coastal areas, early flowering (begins flowering in May), lavender-coloured flowers, hollow often reddish-coloured glabrous or slightly hairy stems, usually erect growth form, blackened slightly hairy to hairy seed pods, glabrous upper leaf surfaces, 7-9 leaflets, height between 3.5 and 10 dm.
+Populations have now been found in the Lower Mainland, in Coquitlam, Delta, Richmond and Surrey.

 General: Perennial herb from a branched, somewhat woody stem-base that persists through the winter; stems several, decumbent to ascending, 40-60 cm long/tall, hollow, glabrous or slightly hairy.